10 Business Intelligence Dashboard Examples to Inspire Your Data Strategy

 Executive overview dashboard

 An executive overview dashboard serves as a command center for C-suite leaders who need cross-functional visibility without digging into departmental details.
 The goal is to communicate company health at a glance and surface exceptions that require attention.
+This is where finance, sales, and operations KPIs come together to break silos and show how different parts of the business connect.

 Core metrics for an executive dashboard typically span multiple functions:

-- Revenue vs. target (with trend indicator)
+- Revenue vs target with trend indicator (finance)

 - Customer satisfaction or Net Promoter Score (NPS) with threshold alerts